 Logo-mania has taken over the fashion industry again.
 The key to ensure that this craze trend remains cyclical to attract new followers and buyers.
-Logos were an essential part in our tv business as well – the numbers of bumpers, idents, rebrands, logo videos produced through the years.
+Logos were an essential part in our tv business as well – the number of bumpers, idents, rebrands, logo videos produced through the years.
 But unlike the logo trend in fashion, our followers no longer care about the channel logo.
 Content is king, and so (channel) logo is dead….

 (Part Two: Long Live The Logo – Martin Kett)

 … Or is it?
 Current Time TV, an independent and international Russian-language news and information channel will prove otherwise.
-As seen in the launch of their channel, the traditional channel logo was reborn again making it more useful and catchier than ever before, coming alive as an app-icon and leaving its static place to become a vital Storyteller on-Screen.
+As seen in the launch of their channel, the traditional channel logo was reborn again making it more useful and catchier than ever before, coming alive as an app-icon and leaving its static place to become a vital storyteller on-screen.